-We assess the qualitative performance of the suggested method in comparison to 7 current SoTA approaches.
-A concise overview of various strategies is provided below. \begin{itemize} \item \textbf{Attn-GAN:} Fine-grained text-to-image generation based on GAN with attention learning and multi-stage refinement \cite{xu2018attngan}. \item \textbf{DAE-GAN:} Aspect-level text-to-image synthesis with attended global refinement and aspect-aware local refinement \cite{ruandae}. \item \textbf{DF-GAN:} GAN-based text-to-image generation using the deep text-image fusion block and a target-aware discriminator \cite{tao2022df}. \item \textbf{Lafite:} Language-free text-to-image generation with the pre-trained CLIP model \cite{zhou2111lafite}. \item \textbf{DALL-E:} Zero-shot text-to-image generation using the modified GPT-3 model \cite{ramesh2022hierarchical}. \item \textbf{Txt2Img-MHN (VQVAE):} Text-to-image modern Hopfield network with image encoder and decoder from VQVAE \cite{xu2022txt2img}. \item \textbf{Txt2Img-MHN (VQGAN):} Text-to-image modern Hopfield network with image encoder and decoder from VQGAN \cite{xu2022txt2img}. \item \textbf{RSDiff (Ours):} The proposed text-to-image cascaded diffusion models pipeline. \end{itemize} The generation of remote sensing images that are both photo-realistic and semantic-consistent is a highly demanding task, mostly because of the intricate spatial distribution of many ground objects.
-Although DF-GAN and other advanced GAN-based techniques have demonstrated impressive capabilities in replicating the visual style of remote sensing images, they may encounter challenges when it comes to accurately reproduce intricate shape and boundary details of complex ground targets, such as the playground (located in the \nth{7} row of Table \ref{table:quantitative_results}) and the stadium (located in the \nth{9} row of Table \ref{table:quantitative_results}).
-In contrast, the suggested RSDiff algorithm has the capability to produce more realistic outcomes in these complex settings.\\ Furthermore, it has been observed that RSDiff exhibits superior ability in acquiring the notion of amount.
-Consider the last three rows depicted in Table \ref{table:quantitative_results} as an illustrative example.
+Furthermore, it has been observed that RSDiff exhibits superior ability in acquiring the notion of amount.
+Consider the last three rows depicted in Table \ref{table:qualitative_results} as an illustrative example.
 The three input text descriptions provided by the user pertain to the subject of building objects.
 However, the number of buildings mentioned in these descriptions varies, ranging from a singular building to many buildings, and finally to a large number of buildings.
 While the majority of the solutions yield satisfactory outcomes in the initial scenario, comprehending the precise meaning of terms such as "several" and "many" poses a greater challenge.